Skip to Main Content Health Care Professionals Haldimand-Norfolk Health Unit Search

 Cold Weather

-It is important to be prepared in the winter time for the cold weather conditions.
+It is important to be prepared in the wintertime for the cold weather conditions.
 Exposure to cold temperatures can stress the body and make it more susceptible to cold-related illnesses.
 The four environmental conditions that cause cold-related stress are:

 • low temperatures